Kece05/Block-Chaain/README.md

 - `TransactionWtoW`: Manages wallet-to-wallet transactions of tokens between users.
 The Transaction will definetly will be more secure in the future.

 **Demo:**
-If you would like to see a full demo: https://youtu.be/yp0gISwGmio This video goes over the concepts.
+If you would like to see a full demo, this video goes over the concepts: https://youtu.be/yp0gISwGmio

 **To-Do's:**
-- [ ] Improve UI
+- Improve UI
-- [ ] Make secure, make it encryption, https, prevent attacks
+- Make secure, make it encryption, https, prevent attacks
-- [ ] Create forgot passwords/username, or update email
+- Create forgot passwords/username, or update email
-- [ ] Fix alerts style
+- Fix alerts style
-- [ ] Create a token search
+- Create a token search
-- [ ] Send email when block sends token
+- Send email when block sends token
-- [ ] Instead of using nested Dictonarys, create a database using Docker or SQL.
+- Instead of using nested Dictonarys, create a database using Docker or SQL.

 Please note that this code is a demonstration and may require additional security measures and optimizations for a production environment.
 Feel free to explore and contribute to enhance the functionality and security of this blockchain implementation.